dinther/wavedisplay/README.md

 WaveDisplay is a javascript class with no dependencies.
 In the constructor you pass a number array and various other options to suit.
 WaveDisplay will create the required HTML elements inside a container that you pass and render the waveform to SVG.

-The UI is very responsive because after it has rendered it is just a matter of changing the viewBox in order to zoom or scroll.
+The UI is very responsive because it only renders the data that is visible.
+This also means there is no limit to how much audio data this control can hold.

-WaveDisplay also support the mouse scrollwheel to zoom towards a data point.
+All the usual scroll and zoom functions are implemented.
+Zoom To where you point at using the mouse scrollwheel.
+For touch screen there is pinch to zoom.
+WaveDisplay also has scroll inertia.
+You can grab the wave form and give it a good push which causes it to keep going but gradually slow down.

 ## Demo